karlstolley/rhet-dh/chapter.md

 Of course, outside of small groups of individuals in the field of rhetoric, particularly within Computers and Writing, the idea that “programming is writing,” or even that programming counts as intellectual work, is far from accepted.
 So it is within the broader pursuit of digital humanities.
 Ramsay and Rockwell note that, for those “who have turned to building, hacking, and coding as part of their normal research activity,” there is a looming question of “whether the manipulation of features, objects, and states of interest using the language of coding or programming...constitutes theorizing” within the digital humanities.
 Although far from arriving at any actionable answer to that question, Ramsay and Rockwell articulate the challenge that faces anyone who would claim that programming is literally writing: those who program and build are the only people “to present their own activities as capable of providing affordances as rich and provocative as that of writing.”

 The key word there is “activities.”
 It is not simply the created artifact, or the source code behind it, providing the affordances of intellectual work.
 It is the activity of programming itself that builders, writers-as-programmers must present.
-It is what I will attempt to present in an artificial case over the remainder of this chapter.
+It is what I will attempt to present in an artificial case of writing a simple Web application over the remainder of this chapter.

 ## Magic & Programming